victordickson/cicd-terraform/README.md

 git push --all google
 ```

-Go to >> Cloud Build >> Triggers >> RUN
+Go to >> Cloud Build

-After build is complete, check build history and click the SERVICE url
+After build is complete, check build history

+Go to >> Container registry, where a container image would have been ready

+Deploy image to Cloud Run, Kubernetes or Compute Instance.